List of Power Rangers Ninja Steel characters: Wolvermean

-Wolvermean (voiced by Jamie Linehan) is a memory-stealing Mujina monster who is the leader and master of the Galactic Ninjas.
+Wolvermean (voiced by Jamie Linehan) is a memory-stealing Mujina-themed monster who is the leader and master of the Galactic Ninjas.
 He wields a Kusarigama and a shield in battle.
 Wolvermean is the first to go to Earth to fight the Rangers where he ambushes Hayley, Preston, and Brody and steals their memories.
 During his fight with the Rangers alongside the Foxbots, Wolvermean steals Sarah's memory when she throws herself in front of Calvin.
 Using the scarecrow technique, Calvin and Levi later steal the memory orbs from Wolvermean as Mick restores everyone's memories.
 Once that is done, the Rangers fight Wolvermean and the Foxbots.
 After taking down the Foxbots, the Rangers then fight Wolvermean and his Ninja Clone Technique.
 Brody then assumes his Lion Fire mode and defeats Wolvermean with the Whiplash Strike Final Attack.
 Thanks to a unanimous vote from the audience, Cosmo Royale uses the Gigantify Ray to make Wolvermean grow.
 The Rangers form the Ninja Steel Ultrazord and use the Ninja Ultrazord Blast Final Attack to defeat Wolvermean.
 While Madame Odius picks up Wolvermean's Ninja Medallion, Wolvermean survives the attack and retreats, stating that it's not over.

 In "Outfoxed", Wolvermean was told by Venoma about what Odius is using the Ninja Medallions for and confronts her.
 Badonna states to Wolvermean that he can have his Ninja Medallion back if he can destroy the Rangers.
 He and Venoma begin their attack on the city and fight the Rangers.
 After Venoma retreats, Wolvermean is taken down by the Ninja Steel Slash Final Attack.
 Though he survives the attack and escapes, Wolvermean returns as a giant and faces off against the Ninja Blaze Megazord before Foxatron can finish recharging.
 After Wolvermean is disarmed of his shield, Foxatron appears and destroys Wolvermean for his failure.